ESL Activities

 Christmas ESL Ideas

-Christmas is a popular holiday in the USA and Canada, as well as Europe and in many other countries around the world.
+Christmas is a popular holiday in the USA and Canada, as well as in Europe and in many other countries around the world.
 Even in countries where Christianity isn’t a major religion, it’s often a holiday.

-ESL Christmas games and activities
+ESL Christmas Classroom Activities and Games

 Are you ready to get to it?
-Keep on reading for my top picks for Christmas related ESL games and activities that you can try out in your classes today.
+Keep on reading for my top picks for Christmas-related ESL games and activities that you can try out in your classes today.

 #1: Christmas ESL Charades